Soft launch reporting by Iain Harris and Ric Cowley.

 The eightieth update brought in a new PVE mode called Daily Onslaught along with balance updates on Units, Gear, Guns and Perks.

 Temple Run: Treasure Hunters

-Developer: Scopely Where: Australia, Philippines Platforms: Android, iOS Live since: 30 November 2016 Updates: (5), last 25 May 2017
+Developer: Scopely Where: Australia, Philippines, Romania Platforms: Android, iOS Live since: November 30th 2016 Updates: (19), last December 19th 2018

-Treasure and match-3 seem to go hand-in-hand, since they both usually involve gems, so maybe Temple Run: Treasure Hunters (formerly Treasure Hunters!) isn't such a wild idea after all.
+Treasure and match-3 seem to go hand-in-hand since they both usually involve gems, so maybe Temple Run: Treasure Hunters (formerly Treasure Hunters!) isn't such a wild idea after all.

 You'll be solcing puzzles through match-3 mechanics as your character delves deep into over 100 levels of tomb-raiding looking for the titular treasure.

 You can also customise your character as you see fit, and the game promises hidden paths, a variety of game modes, and plenty of other distractions to keep you entertained.